Admissions and Supplementary Policy Public Consultation

 Sedley’s Church of England Primary School (Voluntary Aided)

-In Year Admission – If you wish to apply for a place at Sedley’s CE Primary School, please download the Kent County Council In Year Admission Form below and Sedley’s Supplementary Form and return to Sedley’s CE Primary School at Church Street, Southfleet, Kent DA13 9NR with a copy of your child’s full birth certificate which names both parents.
+In Year Admission – If you wish to apply for a place at Sedley’s Church of England Primary School, please download the Kent County Council In Year Admission form below and Sedley’s Supplementary form and return to Sedley’s Church of England Primary School at Church Street, Southfleet, Kent DA13 9NR with a copy of your child’s full birth certificate which names both parents.

 Sedley’s Church of England School has a distinctive Christian ethos which is at the heart of this School and provides an inclusive, caring and supportive environment where children learn and flourish in a setting shaped by Christian values.
 We welcome applications from all members of the community and we ask all parents to respect the Christian ethos of our school and its importance to our community.

 The Governing Body is responsible for the admission of pupils to the School and admits 15 pupils to the reception class each year.